 Pataleshwar Cave – A Single Rock Wonder

 There are caves that are feared to be entered but not all of them are scary or dangerous!
-Some of them resemble a sweet fantasy and has the light within.
-Pataleshwar Cave Temple in Pune has the treasure within that’s not lucky enough to find.
-Right in the heart of the city this protected heritage site is carved out of a single rock.
+Some of them resemble a sweet fantasy and have the light within.
+Pataleshwar Cave Temple in Pune has a treasure within that’s not lucky enough to find.
+Right in the heart of the city, this protected heritage site is carved out of a single rock.
 This is a magnificent monolithic creation of its time.

 History & facts about Pataleshwar Cave Temple